buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 different from the community from the data structure to the process, which lead negative compatibility with the native k8s community.

 ### Goals
-1. Definition API to announce gang-scheduling-configuration.
+1. Define API to announce gang-scheduling-configuration.

 2. Provides a scheduler plugin to achieve gang-scheduling ability.